ZiluLiang/Pirate-fMRI_Analysis/scripts/Exp1_fmri/MultivariateAnalysisPipeline.md

 ### 2. Multivariate Noise Normalisation
 Multivariate noise normalisation is also known as whitening of the activity pattern matrix.
 It tries to remove the noise correlation between voxels.
-It uses the first-level residual information in univariate glm to estimate the covariance matrix of voxels.
+It uses the first-level residual information in a univariate GLM to estimate the covariance matrix of voxels.
 Then the inverse of this covariance matrix is calculated and applied to the activity pattern matrix.

-#### python implementation
+#### Python implementation
 Here we follow the description from [Walther et al., 2016](https://doi.org/10.1016/j.neuroimage.2015.12.012).
-The implementation is a python version of [the MATLAB script by Ritchie et al](https://osf.io/3k759) accompanying their [2021 Neuroimage paper](https://doi.org/10.1016/j.neuroimage.2021.118686).
-The python function for running MVNN is incorporated in the [`preprocessor` module of `zpyhelper`](https://github.com/ZiluLiang/zpyhelper)
+The implementation is a Python version of [the MATLAB script by Ritchie et al](https://osf.io/3k759) accompanying their [2021 Neuroimage paper](https://doi.org/10.1016/j.neuroimage.2021.118686).
+The Python function for running MVNN is incorporated in the [`preprocessor` module of `zpyhelper`](https://github.com/ZiluLiang/zpyhelper/blob/main/zpyhelper/MVPA/preprocessors.py)

-1. saving residual files during first-level glm for [LS-A](#1-the-ls-a-approach) Our implementation first saves the first-level residual files generated by SPM in a compressed format.
-The $T$ residual files for one participant in one run (with $T$ being the number of scans in one run) is compressed to a `resid_runk.nii.gz` (with `k` being the run id) file using the script [`compress_residualnii.py`](/scripts/Exp1_fmri/compress_residualnii.py)
+1. Saving residual files during first-level GLM for [LS-A](#1-the-ls-a-approach) Our implementation first saves the first-level residual files generated by SPM in a compressed format.
+The $T$ residual files for one participant in one run (with $T$ being the number of scans in one run) are compressed to a `resid_runk.nii.gz` (with `k` being the run id) file using the script [`compress_residualnii.py`](/scripts/Exp1_fmri/compress_residualnii.py)
-2. OAS from sklearn is used to estimate the covariance matrix from residual. eigenvalue decomposition from numpy is used to calculate the inverse of the covariance matrix
+2. OAS from sklearn is used to estimate the covariance matrix from residuals.
+Eigenvalue decomposition from numpy is used to calculate the inverse of the covariance matrix

 ### 3. Centering
-Some literature argue that there is a benefit of centering before running analyses.
-There are two ways of centering:
+Some literature argues that there is a benefit to centring before running analyses.
+There are two ways of centring:
    - **cocktail blank removal**:
-    subtract mean activity pattern, centering is performed for each voxel (each column of the activity pattern matrix) separately.
+    Subtract mean activity pattern, centring is performed for each voxel (each column of the activity pattern matrix) separately.
    - **demean**:
-    subtract mean activity value, centering is performed for each condition (each row of the activity pattern matrix) separately.
+    Subtract the mean activity value, and centring is performed for each condition (each row of the activity pattern matrix) separately.

-But in general, centering may change the way we interpret the neural geometry (see [Walther et al., 2016](https://doi.org/10.1016/j.neuroimage.2015.12.012)).
-Some distance metrix is sensitive to the centering performed.
-Hence we did not perform any centering for the neural activity pattern matrix.
+But in general, centring may change the way we interpret the neural geometry (see [Walther et al., 2016](https://doi.org/10.1016/j.neuroimage.2015.12.012)).
+Some distance metrics are sensitive to the centring performed.
+Therefore, we did not perform any centring for the neural activity pattern matrix.

 ## What we did in the end
 **In the end, we went with the following pipeline:
-We performed multivariate noise normalisation on the beta activity pattern matrix extracted from the first level GLM of the LSA approach.
+We performed multivariate noise normalisation on the beta activity pattern matrix extracted from the first-level GLM of the LSA approach.
 The whitening matrix used for noise normalisation is estimated from the residuals of this GLM (stored in residual.nii files) using an OAS estimator.
-We made this choice because analysis in ROIs show that MVNN has improved the split-half stability of the neural RDM, while VS has small or no influence on this metric, so we only performed MVNN to our data.**
+We made this choice because analysis in ROIs shows that MVNN has improved the split-half stability of the neural RDM, while VS has a small or no influence on this metric, so we only performed MVNN on our data.**

 # Different types of MVPA
 Several types of MVP analysis are designed to test the representation geometry.
-Analyses are performed via different class of [`Estimators`](https://github.com/ZiluLiang/zpyhelper/blob/main/zpyhelper/MVPA/estimators.py).
+Analyses are performed via different classes of [`Estimators`](https://github.com/ZiluLiang/zpyhelper/blob/main/zpyhelper/MVPA/estimators.py).
 There are also [Estimators defined specifically for this project](/src/multivariate/mvpa_estimator.py)

 ## Representation similarity analysis using Correlation / Regression Analysis to compare neural and model RDM
-This is implemented by the `PatternCorrelation` and `MultipleRDMRegression` esimator in zpyhelper
+This is implemented by the `PatternCorrelation` and `MultipleRDMRegression` estimator in zpyhelper
 ### Neural RDM
-activity pattern within each mask/sphere is extracted to compute the neural RDM.
+The activity pattern within each mask/sphere is extracted to compute the neural RDM.
 If voxel selection is performed, then the spherical region will only include the selected voxels to compute neural RDM.
 Neural RDM was computed using **correlation distance**

 ### Quantifying similarity between neural RDM and model RDM
-Only the lower triangular part of the model RDMs and neural RDMs (excluding diagonals) are extracted for the analysis
+Only the lower triangular part of the model RDMs and neural RDMs (excluding diagonals) is extracted for the analysis
 **(1) regression**
-regression uses one or a set of model RDMs to predict neural RDM.
-Dependent variable and predictors are standardized (separately) before entering the regression analysis.
+Regression uses one or a set of model RDMs to predict neural RDM.
+Dependent variable and predictors are standardised (separately) before entering the regression analysis.
 Note that the coefficient estimates can be unreliable when multiple highly correlated model RDMs are entered.
-Always check the degree of conlinearity before runnning the analysis.
+Always check the degree of collinearity before running the analysis.
 **(2) correlation**
-Spearman's rank correlation is computed between the neural RDM and one model RDM. the correlation coefficient is Fisher z-transformed before entering second level analysis.
+Spearman's rank correlation is computed between the neural RDM and one model RDM.
+The correlation coefficient is Fisher z-transformed before entering second-level analysis.

 ### Implementation
 In ROI:
-we did [within-task](/scripts/Exp1_fmri/multivariate/rsa_withintask.py) and [cross-task](/scripts/Exp1_fmri/multivariate/rsa_crosstask.py) RSA.
+We did [within-task](/scripts/Exp1_fmri/multivariate/rsa_withintask.py) and [cross-task](/scripts/Exp1_fmri/multivariate/rsa_crosstask.py) RSA.
-we also visualized the group average neural RDM using MDS [here](/scripts/Exp1_fmri/multivariate/dimreduc_MDS.py)
+We also visualised the group average neural RDM using MDS [here](/scripts/Exp1_fmri/multivariate/dimreduc_MDS.py)

 In Searchlight:
-we did [searchlight analyses to look for spatial and feature representation](/scripts/Exp1_fmri/Searchlight-HighLowD.py).
-The [second level analyses](/scripts/Exp1_fmri/secondlevelsearchlight.m) of these results were ran using SPM12.
+We did [searchlight analyses to look for spatial and feature representation](/scripts/Exp1_fmri/Searchlight-HighLowD.py).
+The [second-level analyses](/scripts/Exp1_fmri/secondlevelsearchlight.m) of these results were ran using SPM12.

 ## Functional dimensionality of neural representation
 We estimated the functional dimensionality of fMRI data for the treasure hunt task with four-fold cross-validated singular value decomposition (SVD) following [Ahlheim & Love 2018](doi:10.1016/j.neuroimage.2018.06.015).

-To quantify the dimensionality of the representation of each rule , we examined the dimensionality of non-centre training stimuli representation on each axis separately.
+To quantify the dimensionality of the representation of each rule, we examined the dimensionality of non-centre training stimuli representation on each axis separately.
 Let $B=[b_1,b_2,…,b_j,…]^T (b_j∈R^{n_{voxel}})$ be the activity pattern matrix of m stimuli from all four runs.
 We split the activity pattern matrices from four runs into three subsets: fitting subset ($B_{fit}$, two runs), validation subset ($B_{val}$, one run) and test subset ($B_{test}$, one run).
 Then we took the average activity pattern of the fitting set $\bar{B_{fit}}$, and performed SVD:
 $$
 \bar{B_{fit}}=USV^T
 $$
 Here $U=[u_1,u_2,u_3,u_4]$ and $V=[v_1,v_2,…v_{n_{voxel}}]$ were the left and right singular vectors, and the diagonal entries of $S: [s_{11},s_{22},s_{33},s_{44}]$ were the singular values.
-We reconstructed the data with all possible dimensionality values from 1 to $m$ and found a dimensionality $\hat{k}$ ̂that maximized the correlation between the reconstructed data and the validation subset. $\hat{B_{fit}}_k$, ̂the reconstruction of $B_{fit}$ with dimensionality $k$, was computed as:
+We reconstructed the data with all possible dimensionality values from 1 to $m$ and found a dimensionality $\hat{k}$ ̂that maximised the correlation between the reconstructed data and the validation subset. $\hat{B_{fit}}_k$, ̂the reconstruction of $B_{fit}$ with dimensionality $k$, was computed as:
 $$
 \hat{B_{fit}}_k = \sum_{i=1}^{k} s_{ii}  u_{i} v_{i}^T
 $$